Creamy Pork Chops

 How to tell when pork chops are done cooking

-Determining when pork chops are done cooking is crucial for achieving juicy, tender pork chops but also for food safety.
+Knowing when pork chops are done is important for both juicy results and food safety.

 • Cut in to the meat – If you don’t have a thermometer, make a small cut into the center of the chop to check the color.
-The color should be white; however, using this method causes some of the juices and flavor to escape.
+It should be white, but this does let some of the juices and flavor escape.

 Variations & substitutions